practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 > [!CAUTION]
 > My original and working programs in AssemblyScript used more user defined functions than actually needed!

-Only when doing some general refactoring work a few weeks later, I discovered that I could replace some of them with inbuilt functions and methods.
-Apparently, the "Big AI" systems I used have been trained on older versions of AssemblyScript.
+Only when doing some general refactoring work a few weeks later, I discovered that I could replace user defined function _padLeft()_ with an inbuilt method.
+Apparently, the "Big AI" systems missed this inbuilt method for whatever reason.

 <br/>